 Salads for dinner used to be a fairly frequent occurrence until Alex and I started dating.
 Many nights I wouldn’t really cook dinner.
 I’d eat some yogurt or a smoothie or a salad.
 (Or maybe all three.)
 But once Alex and I started dating, I got in the habit of cooking “real” dinners and salads don’t always feel like a “real” dinner.
 Am I right?

 I guess tearing open a bag of Dole and topping it with a bottled dressing just doesn’t feel special.
 But it doesn’t have to be that way.
-I ordered some mixed greens from Relay Foods (save $30 on your first order!) and I wanted to use them up before they started to wilt, so salad was on the menu for dinner.
-I’d had some goat cheese in the fridge for a bit and while I’d normally use it something like pasta or pizza, we’re trying to eat a little lighter this week.
+I had a bag of mixed greens to use them up before they started to wilt, so salad was on the menu for dinner.

 That’s where the baked goat cheese comes in.

 I saw similar recipes for fried goat cheese but I wanted to keep things healthy, so I decided to bake it instead.
 This came together pretty quickly and easily.
 The only tricky part was slicing the goat cheese.
 A few of my slices broke apart a little bit but I just turned those into little goat cheese bites.Print